flaskbb/flaskbb/docs/installation.rst

-This chapter will describe how to set up Supervisor + uWSGI + nginx for FlaskBB as well as document how to use the built-in WSGI server (gunicorn) that can be used in a productive environment.
+This chapter will describe how to set up Supervisor + uWSGI + nginx for FlaskBB as well as document how to use the built-in WSGI server (gunicorn) that can be used in a production environment.

 Supervisor